Developer Advocacy on Social Media

 LinkedIn: Use Creator Mode Profile

-LinkedIn defaults to connections between users, and everyone uses a different strategy to manage connections, i.e. only having met in person, etc. Sometimes users want to follow and engage with your content, without the direct need of a LinkedIn connection.
+LinkedIn defaults to connections between users, and everyone uses a different strategy to manage connections, for example, only having met in person, etc. Sometimes users want to follow and engage with your content, without the direct need of a LinkedIn connection.
 This is a great strategy to share thought leadership content on LinkedIn too, for example automated schedules in the same way as Twitter.

 LinkedIn provides the Creator Mode for profiles which brings multiple benefits: